oasis-tcs/virtio-admin/IPR.md

 9235427, 10185572 and the US Publication No. 20160124753 "Operating System Load Device Resource Selection" are relevant to section "Virtio Over PCI Bus" of the Virtual I/O Device (VIRTIO) specification.

-Red Hat is unable to provide more specific information regarding the unpublished applications, until such time as the applications are published or the patents are issued.

-Should one of these patent applications be issued as a patent, and be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

-#### Statement regarding IPR, submitted by Red Hat, Jan 29, 2019

-Red Hat has filed, or is in the process of filing, several United States patent applications that might be essential to an OASIS Standards Final Deliverable.

-The US Patent No. 10152275 "Reverse Order Submission for Pointer Rings" as well as the unpublished applications are relevant to section "Virtqueues" of the Virtual I/O Device (VIRTIO) specification.

 Red Hat is unable to provide more specific information regarding the unpublished applications, until such time as the applications are published or